Flight-Free-UK/flight_free_uk_website/source/posts_travel/family-staycations-in-the-west-country-and-wales.html.markdown

 Over the Severn, the Forest of Dean is great for family cycling, caves and the wonderful folk culture of the Dean Heritage Centre trails and exhibits.
 Just 40 minutes from us is the beautiful Wye Valley and my personal place of pilgrimage, Tintern Abbey.

-> "We chose some places to visit where our 9-year-old might be able to learn a little, and play a lot."
+> We chose some places to visit where our 9-year-old might be able to learn a little, and play a lot.

 Being loosely West Country based, we are close to the Severn bridges into south Wales.
 “Over the bridge” await all the glorious adventures of Welsh heritage.
 The ‘second Severn crossing’ to Newport, Cardiff and beyond is now toll free, and the beaches of the South Wales coast are within easy distance for a day’s fix of the ocean.
 Beyond Bridgend, the Bristol Channel is wide, wild and blue and has become a favourite haunt.